 Gene Pattern Spells Freedom from Medications

 Most patients who’ve received a kidney transplant have to take special drugs—called immunosuppressants—for the rest of their lives.
-Otherwise, their body’s own will attack and destroy the transplanted organ.
+Otherwise, their body’s own The system that protects your body from invading bacteria and other microscopic threats. will attack and destroy the transplanted organ.

 In rare cases, a transplant survives even after the patient stops taking medications.
-NIH-funded scientists have now analyzed activity in immune cells from these unusual patients and discovered a distinctive pattern.
+NIH-funded scientists have now analyzed Stretches of DNA, a substance you inherit from your parents, that define characteristics such as how your immune system works. activity in immune cells from these unusual patients and discovered a distinctive pattern.
 The finding may help identify other transplant recipients who could safely reduce or end their use of harsh drugs that block rejection.

 Two independent research teams studied over 35 patients whose kidney transplants survived without immunosuppressants.
 Both teams identified an activity pattern in 3 genes that was far more common in these patients than in transplant recipients who still took the drugs.

 Larger studies will be needed to see if the pattern can reliably identify patients who could be safely weaned off their drugs.
 The researchers stress that transplant patients should never consider reducing or changing their medication regimen unless under the direct supervision of a physician.

 NIH Office of Communications and Public Liaison

 Building 31, Room 5B52